madeleineudell/LowRankModels.jl/README.md

 * 1-sparse constraint `onesparse` (eg, for orthogonal NNMF)
 * unit 1-sparse constraint `unitonesparse` (eg, for k-means)

+Each of these losses and regularizers can be scaled (for example, to increase the importance of the loss relative to the regularizer) by calling `scale!(loss, newscale)`.
 Users may also implement their own losses and regularizers; see `loss_and_reg.jl` for more details.